benwebber/scramble/README.md

 # scramble

-`scramble` is a small utility that scrambles all the words in a text file.
+`scramble` is a small utility that scrambles words in place.

+`scramble` preserves line, word, and character counts, as well as punctuation and the positions of uppercase letters.

 ## Usage